Isaac-D-Ritchie/CIS1702-CW2-Git-Happens/README.md

 Daniel Hassett,
 Benjamin Elliot.

-# We have choses to develop Project Brief 2 (API Data Analyser & Reporter)
+# We have chosen to develop Project Brief 2 (API Data Analyser & Reporter)
 # Project Brief:

 ● Project Goal: Develop a command-line tool that fetches data from a public API, performs a simple analysis, and generates a report file.